Mohammed Kahn

-Mohammed Kahn/Khan or John Ammahaie was an American soldier in the American Civil War, who was enlisted as a private in the 43rd New York Infantry and fought at the Battle of Gettysburg.
+Mohammed Kahn (محمد خان; 1823 – 26 May 1891), also known by the alias that he was buried under, John Ammahaie, was a Persian-born Afghan–American soldier in the American Civil War, who was enlisted as a private in the 43rd New York Infantry and fought at the Battle of Gettysburg.
 He was born in Persia (modern Iran) and raised in Afghanistan.